delebota/CS-GO-Dookie-Mod/README.md

 1. Create a dedicated server if you haven't already.
 [Instructions here.](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Dedicated_Servers)
 2. Install SourceMod.
 [Instructions here.](https://wiki.alliedmods.net/Installing_SourceMod)
 3. Download the latest CS:GO Dookie Mod release.
 [Releases here.](https://github.com/delebota/CS-GO-Dookie-Mod/releases)
+4. Extract to desktop and open the CS-GO-Dookie-Mod-X.X folder.
-4. Extract release into your dedicated server's root folder.
+5. Copy all the files and folder into your dedicated server's root folder.
 (For Example: ...\steamapps\common\CSGO - Dedicated Server\csgo)
-5. Overwrite-All if prompted.
+6. Overwrite-All if prompted.
-6. Restart server.
+7. Restart server.

 ## CVars
 #####These can be changed via the console by an Admin.